Bringing radiotheranostics

 The collaboration was successful, with our first compound (RHN001) being discovered and patented.
 The intellectual property was spun out into a newly-formed company called Rhine Pharma GmbH, with our original German collaborators joining as Rhine’s inaugural Scientific Advisory Board.

-In parallel, Rhine Pharma is working with Professor Mike Sathekge and his team at NuMeRI, University of Pretoria, South Africa to initiate a Phase I/II clinical trial of RHN001-Dx and RHN001-Tx called the RHINO trial.
+In parallel, Rhine Pharma is working with Professor Mike Sathekge and his team at NuMeRI, University of Pretoria, South Africa on a Phase 1/2 clinical trial of RHN001-Dx* and RHN001-Tx* called the RHINO trial.

 Rhine Pharma is supported by a global network of institutions and organisations striving to make radiopharmaceuticals available to patients all over the world.